-Many of the migrants enter Chile at irregular border crossings, undertaking lengthy journeys on foot and in extreme weather, including conditions of the Atacama Desert.
+Many migrants enter Chile at irregular border crossings, undertaking lengthy journeys on foot and in extreme weather, including conditions of the Atacama Desert.
 Lacking adequate clothing, blankets, water, food, and other essential supplies, the people put their health and lives at risk along the way.

 Venezuelan and other migrants and refugees in Chile suffer from acts of discrimination and xenophobia, triggered by the increased pressure on resources resulting from the high number of arrivals, as well as a lack of integration policies.
 In the northern city of Iquique, the increasing flow of Venezuelans has led to clashes with law enforcement and the host community.

-(R4V accessed 31/01/2022, R4V 13/12/2022, BBC 14/10/2022, Chile Atiende 08/06/2022)
+(R4V 02/12/2023, BBC 14/10/2022, Chile Atiende 08/06/2022)

-Many of the migrants enter Chile at irregular border crossings, undertaking lengthy journeys on foot and in extreme weather, including conditions of the Atacama Desert.
+Many migrants enter Chile at irregular border crossings, undertaking lengthy journeys on foot and in extreme weather, including conditions of the Atacama Desert.
 Lacking adequate clothing, blankets, water, food, and other essential supplies, the people put their health and lives at risk along the way.

 Venezuelan and other migrants and refugees in Chile suffer from acts of discrimination and xenophobia, triggered by the increased pressure on resources resulting from the high number of arrivals, as well as a lack of integration policies.
 In the northern city of Iquique, the increasing flow of Venezuelans has led to clashes with law enforcement and the host community.

-(R4V accessed 31/01/2022, R4V 13/12/2022, BBC 14/10/2022, Chile Atiende 08/06/2022)
+(R4V 02/12/2023, BBC 14/10/2022, Chile Atiende 08/06/2022)